 Home buyers aren’t directly responsible for paying real estate agents a fee.
 An agent who represents a buyer doesn’t get paid until the buyer actually purchases a property.

-It’s worth mentioning that real estate agents are never guaranteed a paycheck.
-There are times when sellers decide to withdraw a property from the market after their agent has been marketing the home for several weeks or months, and there are buyers who can house hunt and write offers for months or even years before they actually buy.
+Real estate agents are never guaranteed a paycheck.
+There are times when sellers decide to withdraw a property from the market after their agent has spent time and money marketing the home for several weeks or months, and there are buyers who can house hunt and write offers for months or even years before they actually purchase a property.

-In the meantime, agents are responsible for covering their own cost of living (including medical insurance), as well as hundreds of dollars in association and transaction fees, marketing costs, and annual broker service fees/insurance that can be as high as $5,000/year.
+In the meantime, agents are responsible for covering their own cost of living (including medical insurance), as well as substantial fees for association and transaction fees, marketing costs, and annual broker service fees/insurance that can be as high as $5,000/year.
 And oh, yeah—we have to pay taxes on our income, too.
 That big check you think your Realtor is getting?
 He or she will end up walking away with a fraction of that money.